-Cynthia Bernshausen - Artistic Director, Ballet, Pointe, Variations
+Cynthia L. Bernshauseen, Artistic Director, Ballet, Pointe, Variations

-Originally from Elizabethton, TN, Ms Bernshausen began her training with Holloway Dancing School, under Wilma and Susan Pace later studying with David Howard of Harkness House, the American Ballet Theatre School and North Carolina School of the Arts.
-Ms Bernshausen’s professional experience includes Milwaukee Ballet, Colorado Ballet, Tampa Ballet, Maryland Ballet, Ballet Met, Ballet Theatre of Annapolis, Theatre West Virginia and Southern Ballet Theatre.
+Originally from Elizabethton, TN, Cynthia Bernshausen began her training under Wilma and Susan Pace later studying with David Howard of Harkness House, the American Ballet Theatre School and North Carolina School of the Arts.
+Ms Bernshausen’s professional experience includes Milwaukee Ballet, Colorado Ballet, Tampa Ballet, Maryland Ballet and Ballet Metropolitan.
 Ms Bernshausen has performed original works as well as soloist and principle roles in Swan Lake, Paquita, Nutcracker, Graduation Ball and Cinderella among others.
 As Director of the Dance Department at the Performing Arts School of Worcester, MA and Artistic Director of the Worcester Youth Ballet, Ms Bernshausen further developed the school, outreach programs, staged full length ballets, joined the RDA-NE as well as participating in international exchange programs with Pushkin, Russia.
 In 1999 Ms Bernshausen joined the Central Pennsylvania Youth Ballet as full time faculty member and continues as summer faculty for CPYB’s five week summer session.
-In 2008 Ms Bernshausen opened the East Tennessee Ballet Academy in her hometown of Elizabethton and in 2011 moved into its permanent home in the historic district of Elizabethton allowing the Ballet Academy ample space for continued growth.

 Tamlyn Bernshausen - Rehearsal Mistress, Ballet, Pointe